Webhooks (push events)

 DELETE/private/v1/push/registerStop receiving.
 Effective immediately.

-POST/private/v1/push/test{ "type": "contract" | "contract_settlement" | "market_order" | "parlay" } — fires a test message and reports round-trip latency.
+POST/private/v1/push/test{ "type": "contract" | "contract_settlement" | "market_order" | "parlay" | "event" | "tournament" | "market" } — fires a test message and reports round-trip latency.
+Market-selection webhooks cannot be triggered from this endpoint yet.

 POST /push/register returns: